Environmental Impact Of Real Estate

 Good urban planning provides the blueprint to harmonize real estate development with broader economic, environmental, and social goals.

-Strategic zoning of land, investment in infrastructure, and land-use policies are fast growing as a means of achieving sustainable and equitable growth across all corners.
+Strategic land zoning, infrastructure investment, and land-use policies are growing rapidly as means of achieving sustainable and equitable growth across all corners.

 Read Also: